Healthy Gingerbread Latte

-This Healthy Gingerbread Latte is Whole30, paleo, refined sugar free + easy to make!
-Simply delicious + a much healthier version of Starbucks holiday drink!
+This Healthy Gingerbread Latte is paleo, refined sugar free + easy to make!
+A much healthier version of the classic Starbucks holiday drink.

 There’s nothing cozier than sipping a warm gingerbread latte on a chilly day!

-This Healthy Gingerbread Latte is super easy to make and uses minimal ingredients.
-Naturally free of refined sugar, dairy, and gluten – it’s a festive treat that anyone can enjoy if they’re looking for some fancier coffee!
+This Healthy Homemade Gingerbread Latte is super easy to make and uses minimal ingredients.
+Naturally free of refined sugar, dairy-free, and gluten-free, it’s a festive treat that anyone can enjoy if they’re looking for some fancier coffee!

 I am the type of person who can (and does) eat gingerbread all year round.
 I love the mix of sweet and spiciness that comes with it.
 It’s so perfect in cakes, cookies, and drinks – like this yummy gingerbread latte!